-When the Lamp indicator lights up or a message appears suggesting it is time to replace the lamp, please consult your dealer or go to http://www.BenQ.com before installing a new lamp.
+When the Light indicator light lights up red or a message appears suggesting it is time to replace the lamp, please install a new lamp or consult your dealer.
 An old lamp may cause a malfunction in the projector and in some instances the lamp may explode.